Pârvu Cantacuzino: Legacy

 Mihai died in his Russian exile in 1790, having been recognized as an imperial prince.
 He had four daughters, one of whom had married Alexey Petrovich, son of Pyotr Melissino.
 In some records, Răducanu appears as having died serving in the war; other sources note his fleeing to the Russian side, and then with his brother to Russia, where he became a Polkovnik.
 Their two sons, Nicolae and Ioan Cantacuzino, also took flight and were educated at Russian military schools.
-Their Cantacuzino branch founded the village of Kantakuzinka (now Prybuzhany, in the Ukraine).
+Their Cantacuzino branch founded the village of Kantakuzinka (now Prybuzhany, in Ukraine).
 The cause of "Holy Rus" was still represented in Wallachia by a former 1769 volunteer of Aromanian descent, Dimitrie Varlam, and by Pârvu's returning nephews, Ioan and Nicolae.
 Nevertheless, Djuvara notes, Russophile enthusiasm in Wallachia declined steadily, especially following the renewed occupation of 1787, making the Russian party "weakest" among all boyar factions by 1800.
 Of Pârvu's nephews, Ioan endorsed the Austrian occupation of 1789; he also flirted with republicanism, circulating a reform project giving executive powers to the Boyar Council.
 Withdrawn to Kantakuzinka following disappointment in the war, he started his second career, as a Romanian-language poet and translator of Western literature.

 According to scholar Constantin Rezachevici, Pârvu's killing and burial custom can be used as clues in tracing the tomb of a 15th-century Prince, Vlad the Impaler, which may also have been located at Comana.
 The Cantacuzino revolt was remembered with hostility in records of the 1770s, often known as vremea răsmiriței ("time of troubles") or răsmirița cu muscalii ("troubles with the Moskals").
-It was later recorded as răzbelul de la Comana ("war of Comana"); the section of the forest were Cantacuzino fell was baptized la bătaia mare a verzișorilor ("Great Battleground of the Verzișori").
-Pârvu Cantacuzino's attributed work of historiography survives only in a manuscript copy by Naum Râmniceanu, which belonged to Transylvanian intellectual Timotei Cipariu.
-Râmniceanu plagiarized the text by failing to credit its author, but without noting that Cantacuzino was still identified in an acrostic and chronogram, which were only described in 1992.
+The rhyming chronicle, which openly mocked the Cantacuzinos, enjoyed great popularity, with numerous handwritten copies surviving into the 20th century.
+Some variants shed a sympathetic light on the Ban, who is depicted as having died "so as to render us free of the Turkish slavery" (să ne izbăvească din robia cea turcească).
+The uprising was by then recorded as răzbelul de la Comana ("war of Comana"); the section of the forest were Cantacuzino fell was baptized la bătaia mare a verzișorilor ("Great Battleground of the Verzișori").
+Some of the first-hand documents from Pârvu Cantacuzino's chancellery were discovered and published in the 1860s by Cezar Bolliac.
+Pârvu's attributed work of historiography survives only in a manuscript copy by Naum Râmniceanu, which belonged to Transylvanian intellectual Timotei Cipariu.
+Râmniceanu plagiarized the text by failing to credit its author, but without noticing that Cantacuzino was still identified in an acrostic and chronogram, which were only described in 1992.
+Cantacuzino was properly credited as the author of a chronology, which was first sampled in the 1840s in Nicolae Bălcescu's journal, Magasin Istoric pentru Dacia.